ParadoxZero/libgeneric/README.md

 # libgeneric

 General Purpose, Generic Data Structure library for C.

-## Implemented Data structures
+## Data structures

-* Linked List
+- [x] Linked List
-* Legacy Stack ( untested )
-* New Stack ( contributed )

-## Checklist left to implement ( not exhaustive )
+- [x] Vector
+- [x] Linked Stack
+- [ ] Vector Stack

-- [ ] Queue
+- [ ] Linked Queue
+- [x] Vector Queue
 - [ ] Binary Trees
-- [ ] Binary Search Trees
+- [x] Binary Search Trees
 - [ ] AVL Trees
 - [ ] Graphs

+## Algorithms

+- [ ] Quick Sort
+- [ ] Merge Sort
+- [ ] Binary Search

 ## Contributing

 Please contribute to it and help implement most of the common structures.

 The aim is to build a reusable standard datastructure library for different c-based projects.

 ### Please keep in mind

 - Create an Issue before starting to implement anything.

   This helps me know what you are working on, also we can get some discussion done.

 - Mark an existing issue as `currently working` label.

 - There is no official style guide as of now.
 But please try to keep the code base coherent.